Tunnel vision (peripheral vision loss)

 Any permanent loss of sight can significantly affect your quality of life and mental health.
 If you have tunnel vision, consider consulting a mental health professional for advice on how to cope with this major life change.

-Be aware that peripheral vision loss will also affect your ability to drive safely.
+Be aware that peripheral vision loss can also affect your ability to drive safely.
 This may prevent you from being able to keep, renew or obtain a driver’s license — even if you can still see 20/20 on an eye chart.

 Though regular eyeglasses and contact lenses will not correct peripheral vision loss, certain low vision devices, such as magnifiers and telescopic glasses, can be helpful.